goatandsheep/McMaster_Notes/SFWR_ENG_4DB3.md

 ##Integrity Constraints

-: **IC**s limit the data that can be entered
+> (IC): limit the data that can be entered

 ####Intra-relational constraint

-: A numerical range for attributes
+> A numerical range for attributes

 ####Inter-relational constraint

-: A constraint that relies on the values of other data within the same table
+> A constraint that relies on the values of other data within the same table
+>
 > e.g. if you're trying to sort students by name in a table
 	> ```
 	> student.name(index=1)>student.name(index=2)